+Figure 5: Land Productivity Dynamics indicator calculated using time series (2000-2015) of the sum of the NDVI Copernicus products for complete calendar years, and the Copernicus Land Cover product to derive the Ecosystem Functional Types (Gianoli et al., unpublished data).
+(1) d - Declining land productivity, (2) ed - Early signs of decline of land productivity, (3) st - Stable but stressed land productivity, (4) sn - Stable and not stressed land productivity and (5) i - Increasing land productivity

 Alternative method for the Land Productivity Dynamics indicator

-Including the current level of land productivity relative to its potential (Chapter 5) in the final LPD calculation (Chapter 6) improves the land productivity indicator as LNS values may indicate not degradation in areas with a negative tendency of productivity, but where the level of productivity still remains high relative to other similar areas nearby.
-Despite this, the user might want to derive the final product based only on the tendency map (i.e. Long Term Change Map; Chapter 4), avoiding the inclusion of the Current Status Map derived with the Local Net Scaling approach.
+Including the current level of land productivity relative to its potential (Chapter 5) in the final Land Productivity Dynamics calculation (Chapter 6) improves the land productivity indicator.
+The Local Net Scaling values may not directly indicate degradation in areas with a negative tendency of productivity, but where the level of productivity still remains high relative to other similar areas nearby.
+Despite the additional information the Local Net Scaling provides, the user might want to derive the final product based only on the tendency map (i.e. Long Term Change Map; Chapter 4), leaving out the Current Status Map derived with the Local Net Scaling approach.
 The function LPD_CombAssess() performs this step by passing the argument LandProd_current = NULL.
 By doing so, the function reclassifies the Long Term Change Map into the same 5 categories of the LPD indicator described above.
-Table 4 shows how the function executes the reclassification.
+Table 4 shows how the function executes the reclassification of the first three columns and the resulting LPD class in the 4th column.

 Table 4: Lookup table for the reclassification of the Long Term Change Map into the Land Productivity Dynamics categories (i.e. (1) d - Declining land productivity, (2) ed - Early signs of decline of land productivity, (3) st - Stable but stressed land productivity, (4) sn - Stable and not stressed land productivity and (5) i - Increasing land productivity)